 PROGRAM REQUIREMENTS: There are two main requirements expected of students participating in this program:

 Students must be nominated by their department chair in consultation with their director of graduate studies.
 A department may nominate up to three applicants.

 Fellows are required to attend weekly meetings with the entire cohort of research fellows.
 These meetings provide an opportunity to discuss projects and emerging humanities trends.

-FUNDING: Doctoral Student Fellows receive a nine-month stipend of approximately $28,145, comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
-If awarded a NYU Center for the Humanities Research Fellowship, the student must turn down any other full-year grant/fellowship from another funding source.
+FUNDING: Doctoral Student Fellows receive a nine-month stipend of approximately $30,238., comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
+If awarded a NYU Center for the Humanities Research Fellowship, the student may not hold any other full-year grant/fellowship from another funding source.